Providing Services to Survivors of Violence

-YWCA York is York County’s provider of comprehensive services to victims of violence in our community.
+YWCA York is York County’s provider of free and confidential comprehensive services to those impacted by violence in our community, with expertise in working with victims of domestic violence, sexual assault, and human trafficking.

 If you have been abused or assaulted: